awsdocs/amazon-api-gateway-developer-guide/doc_source/rest-api-mutual-tls.md

 To configure mutual TLS for a REST API, you must use a Regional custom domain name for your API, with a minimum TLS version of 1\.2\.
 To learn more about creating and configuring a custom domain name, see [Setting up a regional custom domain name in API Gateway](apigateway-regional-api-custom-domain-create.md)\.

 **Note**
-Mutual TLS isn't supported for private or edge\-optimized APIs\.
+Mutual TLS isn't supported for private APIs\.

 To use mutual TLS, create a truststore of X\.509 certificates that you trust to access your API\.
 The certificates can be from public or private certificate authorities\.
 Certificates can have a maximum chain length of four\.
 You can also provide self\-signed certificates\.
 The following are supported:
 + SHA\-256 or stronger